squid-cache/squid-cache.github.io/KnowledgeBase/Solaris.rst

 == Building from VCS ==

-If you wish to build from the [[Squid3VCS]] you also need the relevant VCS system, which can either be (for squid-2)
+If you wish to build from the repository you also need the relevant VCS system, which can either be:
+ * CVS (see [[CvsInstructions]] for Squid-3 or Squid-2 repository details)
 {{{
 pkg install SUNWcvs
 }}}

+ * Bazaar (see [[BzrInstructions]] for Squid-3 repository details.
-or (for squid-3), you need to manually download bzr from [[http://bazaar-vcs.org/]] and install it.
+  You need to manually download bzr from [[http://bazaar-vcs.org/]] and install it.
 It's simple, and its prerequisites (python) are present in the base setup.

 == Build-Farm ==